adam-hurwitz/finance-oi/tax/turbotax-tt/turbotax.md

 # Troubleshoot

+## Virtual private networks (VPNs)

+- Some features may not work with the VPN turned on
+- Try temporarily turning the VPN off

 ## Sign in flow repeating

-- Change VPN source.
+- Change VPN source
-- Disable VPN.
+- Disable VPN

 ## Amended federal return rejected